kanbanyte/sepa/assessments/plan.md

 ## RESOURCES
 ### Hardware resources:
-This includes the necessary hardware components for the vision system implementation, such as cameras or existing computer systems in the assembly line.
+This includes the necessary hardware components for the implementation of the vision system:
+* ZED 2 depth camera and its mounting tool.
+* UR5e robot arm.
+* Robot arm control tablet.
+* The assembly line delivering items to the robot arm.
+The robot arm and assembly line are already situated in the Factory of the Future.
-The depth camera and its mounting tool are provided by the client, with the mount design theorised by the team.
+The depth camera and its mounting tool will be provided by the client, with the team proposing designs for the mounting tool.

 ### Software resources:
 This includes software tools and libraries required for vision system development and integration, such as OpenCV and PyTorch.